confluentinc/cp-docker-images/examples/cp-all-in-one-cloud/README.md

 On the host from which you are running Docker, ensure that you have properly initialized Confluent CLI and have a valid configuration file at `$HOME/.ccloud/config`.

-Step 1: Generate a file of ENV variables used by Docker Compose to set the bootstrap servers and security configuration
+Step 1: Generate a file of ENV variables used by Docker to set the bootstrap servers and security configuration

 ```bash
 $ ./ccloud-generate-env-vars.sh